fabioasdias/RefCliq/README.md

 **Citation details**: This panel is divided in two parts: the map on the top (if geocoding is enabled by providing a Google geocoding key) and the list of citing works.
 This list can be exported as a tab separated values file by clicking on the *Export tsv file* button.
 The DOI link for each work is also provided, if that information is available.

 The geocoded information can be displayed as markers or as a heatmap.
 To reduce the impact of papers with several authors on the heatmap, the log of the number of authors is used.
-The information on the map can be filtered to include only a single year or all years up to the selected year (using the *cummulative* checkbox).
+The information on the map can be filtered to include only a single year or all years up to the selected year (using the *cumulative* checkbox).
 Unchecking the *Fit to markers* box will keep the map from changing the viewport (useful to do comparisons).

 ## FAQ